 First, I dropped off my suitcase with the porter in front of Terminal 26, gave him a tip and within two minutes I parked my car and casually walked to the terminal entrance.
 From car to stateroom: 35 minutes.
 A little longer than I expected to get through security but it was a smooth transition, just a but more crowded.

 On Koningsdam, I’ve had both oceanview, obstructed and unobstructed balcony staterooms.
-My Nieuw Statendam stateroom, 4199, is an unobstructed balcony with an extended balcony.
+My Nieuw Statendam stateroom, 4199, has an unobstructed extended balcony.
 Something new for me.

 One of the most convenient features of Holland America’s new ships (and most other cruise lines, too) is a USB port on both sides of the bed.
 Plus another one at the desk.